OpenVisualCloud/Immersive-Video-Sample/src/doc/Immersive_Video_Delivery_FFmpeg_usage.md

 ## Distribute Encoder Plugin
 Distribute Encoder Plugin is using DistributeEncoder library to do SVT-based HEVC Encoding.
 Plugin name is "distributed_encoder", The options are available for this plugins are listed as belows.

+`config_file` is a must-have parameter containing "ip" and "port" pair, corresponding to IP address and the port of object machine to deploy sub-encoder.
+Replace IP address like "127.0.0.1" with "local" to start local mode, deploy sub-encoder on host machine directly.
+And "numa" node is required in 8K input for better FPS performance.

 | **Parameters** | **Descriptions** | **Type** | **Default Value** | **Range** | **Must-Have** |
 | --- | --- | --- | --- | --- | --- |
 | config_file | configure file path for workers information | string | N/A | N/A | YES |